 - If awarded a grant: commit to working full-time on your project during summer 2021

-An info session for this program and the application process will be held on April 14th, 2021 at 12:00PM.
+An info session for this program and the application process is held during each application cycle.

 Please contact Lynette Haberman (firstname.lastname@example.org) for more information.